- Mining Service Trucks

 Wheel loaders have a lower dump point which can make them a little more difficult to operate.
 However, the dump height is still plenty to allow for transporting materials into large bins or tipper trucks.

 Naturally, if you’re working on a strict budget and can only choose one of the two, you should consider the running costs for each piece of machinery.
 Both machines are built tough so that they can withstand a lot of heavy work.
 However, you can expect around 50% of your maintenance budget on replacing the wear and tear of the wheels while owning a wheel loader.
-Excavators have tracks, so the wear and tear are less if you do need to conduct repairs.
+Excavators have tracks, so the wear and tear is less if you do need to conduct repairs.

 With that being said, both machines have moving parts.
 A wheel loader’s operation is more straightforward than an excavator, so you may find yourself having to deal with a few smaller repairs when using an excavator.